 The Scheme is a defined contribution scheme, governed by a Trust Deed.
-The Scheme is deemed to be registered on the register of managed investment schemes under the Financial Markets Conduct Act 2013 (FMCA).

-With respect to funding arrangements the Scheme comprises two sections:
+The Scheme is registered on the Disclose Register as required by the Financial Markets Conduct Act 2013 (FMCA).
+With respect to funding arrangements, the Scheme comprises two sections: